0xCardinal/desearch/README.md

 # desearch
-A wrapper around [sci-hub.tw](https://sci-hub.tw) for downloading Research Papers for free.
+A wrapper around [sci-hub.se](https://sci-hub.se) for downloading Research Papers for free.

+---
+## This tool is not usable anymore, as there is captcha on the site.
+Feel Free to download the papers manually from the above mentioned link.
+---

 ## Installation
 If you are a GO user,